Cigatronix/Cigatronix/README.md

 </a>

 I am a developer for Interbyte Studios.
 I like to program in Luau and Roblox TypeScript.

-🔭 I am currently working on Science Simulator and The Mines for Interbyte Studios.
+I believe that one of the most important things when programming is keeping in mind the readability of your code.
+Whether you're working alone or in a group, readability solves a lot of issues and can help you maintain your projects for longer periods of time.

-💬 If you're looking to reach me, the best possible way would be through my discord community.
-My DMs are off and will stay off for privacy, but I'm always active and respond to people publicly.
+💬 If you're looking to reach me, the best possible way would be through discord (my tag is `Cigatronix#0001`).
+From time to time I will turn off my DMs for privacy reasons.

 🌱 I'm always trying to learn new and innovative ways to program and improve my style.